 Towards a Resilient Providence

-Our new report clearly identifies that Providence’s vulnerabilities, the risk from storm surge, sea level rise and extreme rain events is urgent and will increase soon to unmanageable levels.
+Our new report Towards a Resilient Providence: Issues, Impacts, Initiatives, Information clearly identifies that Providence’s vulnerabilities, the risk from storm surge, sea level rise, and extreme rain events is urgent and will increase soon to unmanageable levels.

-The report identifies key findings to support the need action at the federal, state and local levels:
+The report identifies key findings to support the need for action at the federal, state, and local levels:

 Climate change is impacting different areas of the city in unique ways.
 There is significant momentum in neighbor scale and sector plans, but we must plan comprehensively, while aligning different communities and interest groups around an integrated city-wide resilience plan.